tmpim/casket-docs/docs/mitm-detection.md

 # Detecting HTTPS Interception

-Caddy has the ability to detect certain Man-in-the-Middle (MITM) attacks on HTTPS connections that may otherwise be invisible to the browser and the end user.
-This means Caddy can determine whether it is "likely" or "unlikely" that a TLS proxy is actively intercepting an HTTPS connection.
+Casket has the ability to detect certain Man-in-the-Middle (MITM) attacks on HTTPS connections that may otherwise be invisible to the browser and the end user.
+This means Casket can determine whether it is "likely" or "unlikely" that a TLS proxy is actively intercepting an HTTPS connection.

 All incoming HTTPS connections are automatically checked for tampering using techniques described by Durumeric, Halderman, et. al. in their [NDSS '17 paper](https://jhalderm.com/pub/papers/interception-ndss17.pdf).
-The results of the inspection are exposed in various ways throughout Caddy so you can choose how to handle a suspected MITM attack on your clients.
+The results of the inspection are exposed in various ways throughout Casket so you can choose how to handle a suspected MITM attack on your clients.
 (Keep in mind that many TLS proxies take the form of "benevolent" antivirus or firewall products.)

 TLS connections that are being intercepted are NOT secure, despite software vendor advertisements to the contrary.
 The